skyfe79/Awesome/README.md

 ## JavaScript

 - [ccundo](https://github.com/RonitSachdev/ccundo) - ccundo seamlessly integrates with Claude Code to provide granular undo functionality.
 It reads directly from Claude Code's session files to track file operations and allows you to selectively revert changes with full preview and cascading safety.
-- [opendia](https://github.com/aaronjmars/opendia) - No need to switch browsers, just use Dia on Chrome or on Arc.
+- [opendia](https://github.com/aaronjmars/opendia) - Connect your browser to AI models.
+Just use Dia on Chrome, Arc or Firefox.
 - [d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [claude-task-master](https://github.com/eyaltoledano/claude-task-master) - An AI-powered task-management system you can drop into Cursor, Lovable, Windsurf, Roo, and others.
 - [engine](https://github.com/playcanvas/engine) - Powerful web graphics runtime built on WebGL, WebGPU, WebXR and glTF